 - The notion of Automatic Reinforcement

-Who Is Qualified to Provide the VB approach to Autism Treatment?
+Who Is Qualified to Provide the Verbal Behavior approach to Autism Treatment?

-Teachers who employ VB strategies should be well-versed in ABA and other behavioral strategies and should be experienced in the application of behavioral principles in order to modify and improve the behaviors of students with ASD.
+Teachers who employ verbal behavior strategies should be well-versed in ABA and other behavioral strategies and should be experienced in the application of behavioral principles in order to modify and improve the behaviors of students with ASD.

-The Role of VB in AHRC NYC’s Schools
+The Role of Verbal Behavior in AHRC NYC’s Schools

-When the VB approach is being used, teachers start with either the VB-MAPP or the ABLLS-R Assessment tool, both of which have ample evidence of their thoroughness and utility.
+When the Verbal Behavior approach is being used, teachers start with either the VB-MAPP or the ABLLS-R assessment tool, both of which have ample evidence of their thoroughness and utility.